 If you’re having trouble sleeping at night, or struggling to stay awake during the day, we can help.
 Serving New Hampshire and Vermont since 1996, the Sleep Health Center provides quality testing and treatment for sleep disorders.
-Our three-bed facility employs state-of-the-art digital technology to record and conduct sleep studies.
+Our three-bed facility employs digital technology to record and conduct sleep studies.

 8:00 am - 4:00 pm